-- Press MENU/EXIT and then press ◄ /▶ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Audio Settings and press ENTER.
-The Audio Settings page displays.
-2. - Press ▼ to highlight Bass and press ◀ /▶ to select a desired bass level.
+- Press MENU/EXIT and then press

+until the SYSTEM SETUP: Advanced menu is highlighted. - 2.
+Press ▼ to highlight Audio Settings and press ENTER.
+The Audio Settings page displays. - 3.
+Press ▼ to highlight Bass and press ◀ /▶ to select a desired bass level. - If adjusting the bass level when Mute is on, the Mute function turns off automatically.